 1. Customer Obligations

-Fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction whatsoever (collectively, “Taxes”).
-The Customer is responsible for paying all Taxes associated with their purchase.
-If Workvivo have the legal obligation to pay or collect Taxes for which Customer is responsible under this Agreement, Workvivo will invoice the Customer and the Customer will pay that amount unless the Customer provides a valid tax exemption certificate authorised by the appropriate taxing authority.
+2.5 Taxes.
+Fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including, for example, sales, use, environmental taxes, VAT, regulatory fees, duties, charges, surcharges or assessments levied as assessable by any jurisdiction (collectively, “Taxes”).
+The Customer is responsible for all Taxes associated with their purchase.
+If Workvivo has the legal obligation to collect and remit Taxes for which Customer is responsible under this Agreement, Workvivo will invoice the Customer and the Customer will pay that amount unless the Customer provides a valid tax exemption certificate or tax identification number as applicable as authorised by the appropriate taxing authority.

 3. Service Usage.